 • October 22nd: 1st Internal Carmel Deadline for completion of Online UCAS form, including a good draft of your Personal Statement.
 Forward your application to your tutor for comments.

 • November 28th: 2nd Internal Carmel Deadline.
 All UCAS forms must be completed ready for references to be put on by your tutor.

-• December 12th: Your UCAS should be complete, reviewed by your tutor and forwarded so that Mr Madeley and Mrs Hunter can review before sending to UCAS.
+• December 12th: Your UCAS should be complete, reviewed by your tutor and forwarded so that it can be reviewed before sending to UCAS.

 Year 13 – Spring Term

 • Early March: Applications to art and design courses through Route B need to be sent to UCAS as early as possible in March.
 The closing date is 24th March.